brianmcananey/VSCode_Project3/README.md

-- **Log In In and Sign Up**
+- **Log In and Sign Up**
     - I added a Sign up Feature so users can provide their own feedback.

-    - Users that are Signed Up and Logegd in can leave a review.
+    - Users that are Signed Up and Logged in can leave a review.